arm-university/VLSI-Fundamentals-Education-Kit/README.md

 ## License
 You are free to fork or clone this material.
 See [LICENSE.md](https://github.com/arm-university/VLSI-Fundamentals-A-Practical-Approach-Education-Kit/blob/main/License/LICENSE.md) for the complete license.
+All relevant lab files are provided and used with permission from the following authors:
+*	Prof. David Harris
+*	Prof. Erik Brunvand

 ## Inclusive Language Commitment
 Arm is committed to making the language we use inclusive, meaningful, and respectful.
 Our goal is to remove and replace non-inclusive language from our vocabulary to reflect our values and represent our global ecosystem.